-Pennsylvania woman charged in girl's death fostered 30 kids
+Woman charged in adopted daughter's death fostered 30 kids

-PHILADELPHIA (AP) — A Pennsylvania woman charged in the rape, murder and dismemberment of her adopted 14-year-old daughter took in 30 foster kids before her then-husband was named a sexual predator.
+PHILADELPHIA (AP) — A woman charged along with her boyfriend in the rape, murder and dismemberment of her adopted 14-year-old daughter took in 30 foster kids before her then-husband was deemed a sexual predator.

-State officials on Friday confirmed that former adoption worker Sara Packer fostered the children from 2000 to 2010.
+Former adoption worker Sara Packer and her ex-husband fostered the children from 2000 to 2010, when they led a transient life in northeast Pennsylvania, state officials confirmed on Friday.
+The state’s Department of Human Services said it was reviewing the family’s history leading up to the torture death of adopted daughter Grace Packer.

-The state’s Department of Human Services says it is reviewing the family’s history leading up to the torture death of adopted daughter Grace Packer.
-Sara Packer and boyfriend Jacob Sullivan are charged with killing the girl in their home near Philadelphia before Packer reported her missing in July.
+Sara Packer and her boyfriend, Jacob Sullivan, are charged with killing Grace in their Bucks County home before Packer reported her missing in July.
+Grace’s body was found in a wooded area upstate in October, and the couple were charged with murder on Sunday after a joint suicide attempt.

-Grace’s body was found in October, and the couple was charged Sunday after a joint suicide attempt.
+Packer and Sullivan are being held without bail until a preliminary hearing set for next week.
+Neither has a lawyer listed in court records.
+But Sullivan apologized as he was led into court, the Intelligencer newspaper reported.

 Most Read Stories